Rin-ne

 Rin-ne (境界のRINNE, Kyōkai no Rinne) is a Japanese manga series written and illustrated by Rumiko Takahashi.
-It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from April 2009 to December 2017, with its chapters were collected into 40 tankōbon volumes.
+It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from April 2009 to December 2017, with its chapters collected in 40 tankōbon volumes.
 The series follows Sakura Mamiya, a girl who gained the power to see ghosts after an incident as a child, and her classmate Rinne Rokudo, a boy of mixed human and shinigami heritage who helps lingering spirits finally pass on to be reincarnated.

 The manga has been licensed in North America by Viz Media, which simultaneously released the manga chapters online in English as they were serialized in Japan until March 2011, and in Australasia by Madman Entertainment.
-A three season anime television series adaptation, produced by Brain's Base, aired from 2015 to 2017.
+A three-season anime television series adaptation, produced by Brain's Base, aired from 2015 to 2017.
 The manga has had 3 million copies in circulation.

 Plot

 Sakura Mamiya is a high school student who gained the ability to see ghosts after being mysteriously spirited away for one week as a child, though she recalls little about the incident.
 This ability causes her distress since others cannot perceive the spirits she encounters.
 At school, she meets Rinne Rōkudo, a frequently absent classmate who works as a shinigami.
 His role involves helping earthbound spirits resolve their lingering attachments so they can pass through the wheel of reincarnation—a massive red wheel visible in the sky.
 Their interactions frequently involve assisting these troubled spirits while navigating the challenges caused by Sakura's supernatural perception.